laure-sterne/foodTaCagoule/README.md

 Here are some other projects realized during [Ada Tech School](https://adatechschool.fr/)

-  👾 [George's Halloween](https://github.com/laure-sterne/video-game-george-halloween) : an escape room video game where George must escape from a mansion with multiple coins and traps.
+  👾 [George's Halloween](https://github.com/laure-sterne/georgesHalloween) : an escape room video game where George must escape from a mansion with multiple coins and traps.

-  🦔 [Extension navigateur de talents](https://github.com/laure-sterne/extention-navigateur-de-talents-i-m-l) : a chrome extension which tends to make the web accessible to color blind people.
+  🦔 [Extension navigateur de talents](https://github.com/laure-sterne/extentionNavigateurDeTalents) : a chrome extension which tends to make the web accessible to color blind people.

-  🌈 [Petits hérissons pipous](https://github.com/laure-sterne/social-network-php-petit-herisson-pipou) : a social network whose mascot is a hedgehog.
+  🌈 [Petit hérisson pipou](https://github.com/laure-sterne/socialNetworkPetitHerissonPipou) : a social network whose mascot is a hedgehog.